OfficeDev/office-js-docs-pr/docs/quickstarts/sso-quickstart-customize.md

 6. Delete the `writeDataToWord` function.

+After you've made these changes, skip ahead to the [Update app permissions in Azure](#try-it-out) section of this article to make the necessary updates in Azure.

 ### Changes required for an Outlook add-in

 If your add-in is an Outlook add-in, make the following changes in **./src/helpers/documentHelper.js**: